 DO NOT shake the coconut milk can.
 Scoop the cream on top (Trader Joe’s coconut cream, Native Forest, Blue Monkey and most imported brands have that) and add a tbsp or two of any milk or water to make it easier to drizzle.
 Some brands of milk, like Thai Kitchen, need to be placed in the fridge overnight to have that cream accumulate on top.
 You can do that or place the bowl with prepared “icing” in the fridge for 15 minutes to thicken before drizzling.

 Happy Holidays and no deprivation please but rather moderation of wholesome desserts!
-Also check out 7 Secrets of Healthy Holiday Indulgence.
+Check out this healthy cranberry orange bread for more Holiday baking.